Aaradhya was mesmerised to be on 'Ponniyin Selvan' sets: Aishwarya Rai Bachchan | Entertainment

 - India

-Aishwarya Rai Bachchan on Saturday said her daughter Aaradhya had joined her on the sets of Mani Ratnam's magnum opus ''Ponniyin Selvan – I'' and it was an enchanting experience for her.
+Aishwarya Rai Bachchan says her daughter Aaradhya joined her on the sets of Mani Ratnam's magnum opus ''Ponniyin Selvan – I'' and it was an enchanting experience for her.

 Based on Kalki Krishnamurthy's 1955 novel, the much-anticipated Tamil historical drama chronicles the story of the early days of Arulmozhivarman, a powerful king of the south who went on to become the great Chola emperor Rajaraja Chola I.